ESA-APEx/apex_documentation/propagation/porting.md

 outcome of the porting process.
 This allows the project’s ESA technical officer and APEx ESA responsible to decide if porting can continue.
 This initial assessment also includes an effort estimate.

-### Support for Transforming Algorithms into openEO UDPs
+### Support for Porting Algorithms into openEO UDPs

 For projects that already have established EO data processing or analytics workflows, APEx offers dedicated support to help transform these workflows into openEO User Defined Processes (UDP).
 This step optimises the algorithm for